khulnasoft-lab/design.khulnasoft.com/contents/components/radio-button.md

 ### Design

-- Radio buttons use custom styles (based on Bootstrap) instead of browser defaults, and label text uses high-contrast colors.
+- Radio buttons use high-contrast colors for labels and custom styles (based on Bootstrap) instead of browser defaults for the radio control.
 - Radio buttons are vertically stacked, with one radio button per line.

 Color, spacing, dimension, and layout specific information pertaining to this component can be viewed using the following link:

 [View design in Pajamas UI Kit →](https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/Pajamas-UI-Kit?node-id=3947%3A4)

+### Accessibility

+Todo: Add accessibility specifications